smazzone/hellogitops/readme.md

 argocd app set hello-world --sync-policy automated
 ```

-NB:The default argocd polling interval is 3 minutes (180 seconds)
+NB: The default argocd polling interval is 3 minutes (180 seconds)

+change your manifests files and wait for the argocd polling interval.
+You can assess your pods in K8s and also in the ArgoCD UI.